RXT-G ACP BackTracker Steering system Updated: 2012.03

 2001 RXT-G - ACP LongRanger III

-The LongRanger III is equipped with AC Propulsion’s BackTracker steering system.
-This system is designed to keep the trailer directly behind the tow vehicle whether the vehicle is moving forward or backward.
+The LongRanger III is equipped with AC BackTracker steering Propulsion’s system.
+This system is designed to keep the the tow vehicle whether the vehicle is moving forward or backward.
 The trailer hitch and ball each hold sensors that determine the trailer’s angle to the vehicle.
 The wheels also hold sensors that determine the trailer’s speed and direction (forward or reverse).
 Between these systems a PCB controls the directional inputs to a servo motor which adjusts the wheel pitch based on inputs.
 There is no software involved in the system.

 The following pictures show examples of each of the components of the BackTracker steering system.

-The PCB and various pots to refine and adjust the steering system.
+pots to refine and adjust the steering system.

 The htich ball.
 Note the machining to accomidate the ball sensor four (4) pictures below.